Published July 2024. Last updated June 2025.

 - How were the research questions for new evidence reviews selected?

 The revision’s limited resources mean systematic reviews cannot be commissioned for all the prioritised research questions, or all the research questions previously reviewed in the 2013 Guidelines.
-Instead, evidence mapping activities have identified existing, high-quality systematic reviews for some of the priority questions.
-These will be used to update the evidence for these questions.
+Instead, evidence mapping activities have identified existing, high-quality systematic reviews to update the evidence for some of the priority questions.

-- How are high priority topics being updated if you are not conducting a new evidence review?
+- What are you doing for topics where you are not conducting a new evidence review?

-Existing, high-quality systematic reviews are being used to address the highest priority topics where possible.
+Existing, high-quality systematic reviews are being used to address the topics identified as the highest priority for evidence review where possible.
 This is to make effective use of limited resources and avoid duplication of existing quality research.

 Resource constraints limit the number of existing reviews that can be used and the number of new reviews that can be commissioned.
 The highest priority research questions that are unable to be addressed via new evidence reviews or using existing systematic reviews will be noted as evidence gaps in the final Guidelines.

-Topics identified as lower priority for review but still considered to be critical for dietary guideline recommendations will be considered using:
+Topics considered to be critical for dietary guideline recommendations, but not requiring a full evidence update, will be considered using:

 - existing evidence from the 2013 Dietary Guidelines where the evidence underpinning recommendations is not likely to have changed significantly since their release